ProDemos/pds/README.md

 Now you can install the package:

 ```
-npm install @prodemos/pds-xxx
+npm install @prodemos/(packagename)
 ```

-where xxx is the name of the package you want to install.
 Your co-developers will need to get the same instructions before they can install your project.

-## Composer
+## PHP / Composer

-Add the repository in your composer.json file
+You can add this full repository in your composer.json file

 ```
 {